nelsonfigueroa/nelson.cloud/content/posts/go_basics.md

 The path of the example directory should be `~/go/src/hello`.

 ## Go Basics

+*Note: At any point while writing Go code, you can run `go fmt` in your terminal and Go will automatically format your code!*

 Now, let's create our first go program.
 Create a file called `hello.go`: